Forgot password

 The third: No matter what happens, claim victory, and never admit defeat, because if you insist that you’re always the winner no matter what, then maybe your followers will barge their way into government buildings in order to claim what they believe is rightfully yours.

 Indeed, between Cohn’s Creed for the Encroaching Conman, the deliberately stinky visuals, and a two-hour runtime that promises to be littered with cynicism, greed, corruption, and anti-love, The Apprentice doesn’t seem to be holding back on the portrait it wants to paint.
-Exactly what effect it might have on the election is another story entirely, but it certainly doesn’t want to do Trump any favors, at least not on its marketing surface.
-These lessons clearly molded Trump into the man he became, but whether or not the filmmakers found that to be utterly detrimental to society
+Exactly what effect it might have on the election is another story entirely, but it certainly doesn’t seem to want to do Trump any favors, per the consensus of early critic reviews.

 Stan and Strong star in The Apprentice alongside Maria Bakalova, Martin Donovan, Ben Sullivan, Charlie Carrick, Mark Rendall, and Joe Pingue.
 Helmed by Ali Abbasi (Border) with a screenplay from husband-and-wife duo Jennifer Stahl and Gabriel Sherman, the film is named after the reality competition series that made Trump even more of a household name during its run from 2004 to 2017.
 You can catch it in theaters Oct.
 11, not even a month before voting for the 2024 United States presidential election is set to begin.